Trusted Stuttering Treatments for Your Child

 - Once the child meets the criteria for stage 2 of the treatment program they can progress to this stage.

 - The Speech Pathologist helps the parents slowly withdraw STS practice sessions.

 - Weekly SRs are documented by the parent and shown to the Speech Pathologist during their meeting.

 - If the child begins to increase their stuttering, parents are taught to reintroduce daily STS practice sessions to improve their child’s SR score.

 - If child’s targets are met, parents and children meet less frequently with the Speech Pathologist

 - Stage 2 continues until the child has sustained minimal stuttering for at least a year.

 The Oakville Program is similar to the Westmead Program.
 They both use STS in everyday situations and treatment is directed towards young children.
-The key difference in these two programs is that the Oakville Program uses parent verbal contingencies, which is positive feedback when a child talks stutter-free or self-corrects their stutter.
+The key difference between these two programs is that the Oakville Program uses parent verbal contingencies, which is positive feedback when a child talks stutter-free speech or self-corrects their stutter.
 The Westmead Program doesn’t use this.

-So, for those children for whom the Lidcombe program hasn’t been successful or for those who are school aged, ask your Speech Pathologist if these new stuttering treatments are might be suitable for them!
+So, for those children for whom the Lidcombe program hasn’t been successful or for those who are school aged, ask your Speech Language Pathologist if these new stuttering treatments are might be suitable for them!